python/cpython/Doc/library/sqlite3.rst

 .. exception:: InterfaceError

    Exception raised for misuse of the low-level SQLite C API.
-   In other words, if this exception is raised, it is probably a bug in the ``sqlite3`` module.
+   In other words, if this exception is raised, it probably indicates a bug in the ``sqlite3`` module.
    ``InterfaceError`` is a subclass of :exc:`Error`.